Destination Crenshaw: Formation

 Business owners and residents were upset that the light rail trains running at street level would remove parking spaces essential to the commercial area.
 The fence along the train tracks is a barrier that further impacts local small businesses.
 As the light rail line brings the possibility of gentrification, efforts are being made to ensure the project benefits the people who already live along the route.
 The project has worked to support local businesses by providing infrastructure improvement grants for business owners who own their properties, including code compliance work, new parking spaces, building repairs and culturally stamped sidewalks.
 Contractors will be required to hire workers who are underrepresented minorities in the trades.
 The planned roll out is for a total of 100 works by emerging, mid-career, and established artists till 2027.
 Local artists are included in the project.

 The $100 million project has received government funding from the City of Los Angeles, the State of California, and Los Angeles County.
 The Los Angeles County Metropolitan Transportation Authority board unanimously voted to approve $15 million for the construction of Sankofa Park as they were already responsible for site improvements including the sidewalk and curb after construction of the K Line is complete.
 The project will also enhance Metro-owned properties along the street level light rail route.
 The Getty Foundation committed $3 million in grants for artist commissions, fabrication and conservation planning for the initial seven sculptures.
 Steve Ballmer donated to this project and others whose grantees "are working toward racial equity, specifically within predominantly Black communities."
 DeMar DeRozan lead a private fundraising drive.
 In July 2022, a visit by Transportation Secretary Pete Buttigieg highlighted how the project will benefit from the Infrastructure Investment and Jobs Act.
+As of February 2023, $72 million of its $100 million goal had been raised.